amadeamargo/team-profile-generator/README.md

 Once the employe list is complete, the application will create a new html page containing all of the added employee's details.

-Link to sample html page:
+Link to sample html page: https://amadeamargo.github.io/team-profile-generator/dist/index.html

+Video of walk-through: